-[246] Based on its investigation, ASM stated that there "can be no doubt that the area in and around the Imperial Mine Project was heavily utilized by pre-contact Native Americans as a travel route and as a source for tool-grade lithics."
+246 Based on its investigation, ASM stated that there "can be no doubt that the area in and around the Imperial Mine Project was heavily utilized by pre-contact Native Americans as a travel route and as a source for tool-grade lithics."

 ASM thus concluded, based on preliminary evaluation, that the trail segments were significant and eligible for the NRHP.
+ASM the trail segments were significant and eligible for the NRHP.

-101. In response to initial BLM comments on the draft report from the 1995 survey, an additional extended Phase II survey was conducted by ASM in February 1996.
+additional extended Phase II survey was conducted by ASM in February 1996.
 As mentioned, ASM recorded 49 sites and

-.251 It also identified the "Running Man" geoglyph, though it concluded that it was likely a "very recent historic addition."252 ASM stated that "the trails and associated features in the project area are
+"Running Man" geoglyph, though it concluded that it was likely a "very recent historic addition."
+ASM stated that "the trails and associated features in the project area are